Scientific: Convolvulus cneorum

 Pruning: Little to none.
 Vigorous plants can be infrequently and lightly sheared in late April after flowering, otherwise there is no need to prune.

-Disease and pests: Highly prone to attack by fungal root rot pathogens if soil drainage is poor.
+Disease and Pests: Highly prone to attack by fungal root rot pathogens if soil drainage is poor and soils are chronically moist to wet due to overwatering, especially during the summer .

-Additional comments: If drainage is good then this plant will grow as well in Phoenix as on the sandy beach dunes of the central California coast.
-It is fire retardant if healthy (important in Southern California chaparral).
-Provides a consistent intense spring bloom each year.
-Keep in mind it's eventual spread as the biggest landscaping problem is planting this nice sub-shrub in locations that are too small and narrow to accommodate its spread.
+Additional comments: If soil drainage is good, then bush morning glory will grow as well in Phoenix as on the sandy beach dunes of the central California coast.
+Of note, it is fire retardant if healthy (important for Southern California chaparral dwellers).
+Bush morning glory provides a consistent intense spring bloom each year.
+Keep in mind its eventual spread, as the biggest landscaping problem is planting this nice sub-shrub in locations that are too small and narrow to accommodate its eventual spread.